Download the PDF:4163_comp_3_2022_2025

 The parties agree to form a joint committee of two UVic members and two members representing CUPE, Local 4163 (Component 3) to examine alternate sick leave plans such as but not limited to STIP (Short Term Indemnity Plan) and weekly indemnity plans that may provide a viable sick leave plan for Component 3 members.

-The committee will begin no later than 3 months following ratification with the intention of presenting recommendations within a further 6 months.
+The committee will begin no later than September 1, 2023 with the intention of presenting recommendations within a further six (6) months.

 Originally Signed September 19, 2019